 - translators are available on request

-The Mental Health Services Helpline is also the point of contact for General Practitioners and other agencies referring someone to Mental Health Services.
+The Mental Health Services Helpline is also the point of contact for General Practitioners and other agencies.

-When do I call Mental Health Services Helpline?
+When should I call Mental Health Services Helpline?

 - showing obvious changes in mood